 Professional Recycling Facilities: These operations require high-volume, continuous processing systems with automated material handling and maximum uptime reliability.
 They typically operate complete systems with multiple processing stages.

-Rubber Product Manufacturers: Companies producing molded goods or rubber-modified materials require consistent quality input material.
+Rubber Producten Fabrikanten: Companies producing molded goods or rubber-modified materials require consistent quality input material.
 They often utilize precision grinding systems that produce specific particle size distributions.

 Cement and Power Plants: Facilities using tire-derived fuel need reliable supply of properly sized chips with consistent quality.
 They often partner with processing facilities rather than operating their own shredding equipment.